-Paul said in 2 Corinthians 6:14-7:1 LSB “Do not be unequally yoked with unbelievers; for what partnership have righteousness and lawlessness, or what fellowship has light with darkness?
-15 Or what harmony has Christ with Belial, or what has a believer in common with an unbeliever?
-16 Or what agreement has a sanctuary of God with idols?
-For we are a sanctuary of the living God; just as God said, “I will dwell in them and walk among them; And I will be their God, and they shall be My people.
-17 Therefore, come out from their midst and be separate,” says the Lord.“And do not touch what is unclean, And I will welcome you.
-18 And I will be a father to you, And you shall be sons and daughters to Me,” says the Lord Almighty.
-7:1 Therefore, having these promises, beloved, let us cleanse ourselves from all defilement of flesh and spirit, perfecting holiness in the fear of God.””
+Paul said in 2 Corinthians 6:14-7:1 NKJV “Do not be unequally yoked together with unbelievers.
+For what fellowship has righteousness with lawlessness?
+And what communion has light with darkness?
+15 And what accord has Christ with Belial?
+Or what part has a believer with an unbeliever?
+16 And what agreement has the temple of God with idols?
+For you are the temple of the living God.
+As God has said: “I will dwell in them And walk among them.
+I will be their God, And they shall be My people.”
+17 Therefore “Come out from among them And be separate, says the Lord.
+Do not touch what is unclean, And I will receive you.”
+18 “I will be a Father to you, And you shall be My sons and daughters, Says the Lord Almighty.”
+7:1 Therefore, having these promises, beloved, let us cleanse ourselves from all filthiness of the flesh and spirit, perfecting holiness in the fear of God.”